deepinv/deepinv/docs/source/deepinv.physics.rst

 Linear operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Linear operators :math:`A:\xset\mapsto \yset` inherit the structure of the :class:`LinearPhysics` class.
+Linear operators :math:`A:\xset\mapsto \yset` inherit the structure of the :meth:`deepinv.physics.LinearPhysics` class.
 They have important specific properties such as the existence of an adjoint :math:`A^*:\yset\mapsto \xset`.
-Linear operators with a closed-form singular value decomposition are defined via :class:`DecomposablePhysics`, which enables the efficient computation of their pseudo-inverse and regularized inverse.
+Linear operators with a closed-form singular value decomposition are defined via :meth:`deepinv.physics.DecomposablePhysics`, which enables the efficient computation of their pseudo-inverse and regularized inverse.
 Composition and linear combinations of linear operators is still a linear operator.